Sex toy

-A sex toy is an object or device that is primarily used to facilitate human sexual pleasure, such as a dildo, artificial vagina or vibrator.
+A sex toy is an object or device that is primarily used to facilitate sexual pleasure, such as a dildo, artificial vagina or vibrator.
 Many popular sex toys are designed to resemble human genitals, and may be vibrating or non-vibrating.
-The term sex toy can also include BDSM apparatus and sex furniture such as slings; however, it is not applied to items such as birth control, pornography, or condoms.
+The term sex toy can also include BDSM apparatus and sex furniture such as sex swings; however, it is not applied to items such as birth control, pornography, or condoms.
 Alternative terms for sex toy include adult toy and the dated euphemism marital aid.
 Marital aid also has a broader meaning and is applied to drugs and herbs marketed to enhance or prolong sex.

 Sex toys are most commonly sold at sex shops or online, but they may also be sold in a pharmacy or chemist store, a pornographic store, a head shop, or a department store.
 Sex toys are available in almost all countries for males and females.